 If you are preparing individual T1 tax returns for a fee, no matter how small the fee or how simple the returns, you are required to obtain a public practice licence to do this work.
 See the Public Practice Licensing area of the website for details on licensing requirements.

-Many community organizations already operate free tax return preparation clinics and we encourage members to volunteer with them.
-However, if members wish to undertake the effort to organize their own free tax clinic, they are certainly welcome to make their own arrangements with regards to venue, promotion, technical, and other support.
+Many community organizations already operate free tax return preparation clinics through the CRA CVITP and we encourage members to volunteer with them.
+However, if members wish to undertake the effort to organize their own free tax clinic through the CRA CVITP, they are certainly welcome to do so.

-Members organizing their own free tax clinics for low-income taxpayers are still required to apply for the exemption.
+Members organizing their own free tax clinics through the CRA CVITP for low-income taxpayers are still required to apply for the exemption.

-We are not since many community organizations already operate their own free tax return preparation clinics, either on their own or with the Canada Revenue Agency through its Community Volunteer Income Tax Program.
+We are not since many community organizations already operate their own free tax return preparation clinics through the CRA CVITP.

 The exemption application is not an application to volunteer with CPABC, nor are we calling for volunteers on behalf of other organizations.